ellimccale/pbp-giphy-button/README.md

 6. Navigate to and select the giphy-button.pbp file
 7. Once the plugin has been imported, click the "Finished" button near the bottom right of the modal dialog window

+**NOTE:**
+> Visit the API tab to set your own API key if you expect that your forum will use this plugin regularly.

 ## Acknowledgements
 Special thanks to [Peter](http://support.proboards.com/user/2671) for his help with handling the WYSIWYG!